Donders-Institute/bidscoin/docs/options.rst

 .. figure:: ./_static/bidseditor_options.png
    :scale: 75%

    The bidseditor options window with the different settings for BIDScoin and its plugins.
-The user can manage the plugins that will be used with the [Add] and [Remove] buttons, and save the current options to the template bidsmap by using the [Set as default] button.
+The user can manage the plugins that will be used with the [Add] (as shown here) and [Remove] buttons, and save the current options to the template bidsmap by using the [Set as default] button.

 BIDScoin
 --------